vladiMIR28161/BSMotif/README.md

 1. file Classification.tsv — TF classification by DNA-binding domains (including superclass, class, family, subfamily, gene).

-2. path to the directory where the PVM files are stored in .meme format;
+2. path to the directory where the PWM files are stored in .meme format;

 3. path to the directory where the output files will be located.

 Output data:

-1. file all_tomtom_results.tsv — the result of executing the Tomtom.
+1. file Tomtom_results.tsv — the result of executing the Tomtom.

 2. file Score.tsv — table with motif similarity scores for each TF pair.